A classic Jewish cookie with Indian inspired flavors! Candied Ginger, Almond and Cardamom Rugelach!

 - 2 teaspoons cardamom

 - (If you don't have a food processor, let butter and cream cheese come to room temperature.
-With a stand or hand mixer with beater attachment, cream together butter, cream cheese and sugar just until light and fluffy, about 2 minutes.
+With a stand or hand mixer with beater attachment or a whisk, cream together butter, cream cheese and sugar just until light and fluffy, about 1 minute.
 Then add in sour cream, vanilla and salt and combine.
-Lastly, add in flour and cardamom and mix just until combined.
-This method will lead to a chewier, puffier rugelach vs. the flakier cookie with cold ingredients.)
+Lastly, add in flour and cardamom and mix with a spoon or your hands just until combined.
+This method will lead to a chewier rugelach vs. the flakier cookie with cold ingredients.)

 - Lightly flour a clean surface and dump dough onto the surface.
 Divide the dough into four equal sized balls (I use a scale) and flatten each into a disk.
 Dough will be slightly sticky.
 Wrap each disk in saran wrap and chill for two hours or overnight.
 It also freezes well for up to 2 months.